ministryofjustice/technical-guidance/standards/storing-source-code.md

 and have an [appropriate licence]({{ '/standards/licencing-software-or-code' | relative_url }})
 and enough documentation that someone new can get started with the project.

-If the repository contains secrets rather than code, make it private and restrict the people who have access to it.
-Discuss with the security engineering team whether you should encrypt the contents of the repository.